Zitzeronion/Swalbe.jl/paper/paper.md

 # Summary

 Small amounts of liquid deposited on a substrate are an everyday phenomenon.
-From a theoretical point of view this represents a modelling challenge, due to the multiple scales involved: from the molecular interactions among the three phases (solid substrate, liquid film and surrounding gas) to the hydrodynamic flows.
+From a theoretical point of view this represents a modelling challenge, due to the multiple scales involved: from the molecular interactions among the three phases (solid substrate, liquid film and surrounding vapor) to the hydrodynamic flows.
-An efficient way to deal with this problem is via the thin-film equation:
+An efficient way to deal with this multiscale problem is the thin-film equation:
 \begin{equation}\label{eq:thin_film}
     \partial_t h = \nabla\cdot(M(h)\nabla p),
 \end{equation}
-where $h$ is the film thickness, $M(h)$ is a thickness dependent mobility and $p$ is the pressure inside the film.
+where $h$ is the film thickness, $M(h)$ is a thickness dependent mobility and $p$ is the pressure at the liquid-vapor interface.
-Solving the thin film equation directly is however a difficult task as it is a fourth order degenerate PDE[@becker2003complex].
+Solving the thin film equation directly is a difficult task, because it is a fourth order degenerate PDE[@becker2003complex].
-`Swalbe.jl` approaches the problem from a different angle.
+`Swalbe.jl` approaches this problem from a different angle.
 Instead of directly solving the thin film equation we use a novel method based on a class lattice Boltzmann models [@krueger2017], originally developed to simulate shallow water flows [@Salmon:1999:0022-2402:503].
+This approach serves two benefits, on the one hand the ease of implementation where the lattice Boltzmann method essentially comprises of two steps: *collision* and *streaming*.
-This allows us to benefit from the simplicity of the lattice Boltzmann algorithm which makes it straightforward to parallelize the code and run it on accelerator devices.
+On the other hand due to the simple algorithm a straightforward approach to parallelize the code and run it on accelerator devices.
 Choosing appropriate forces it is possible to simulate complex problems.
 Among them is the dewetting of a patterned substrates as shown in Fig. \ref{fig:logo}.
-It is as well possible to simulate low contact angle droplets out of equilibrium to probe relaxation experiments, e.g. the Cox-Voinov or Tanner's law [@RevModPhys.81.739].
+Beyond films, low contact angle droplets can be studied and compared to relaxation experiments, e.g. the Cox-Voinov or Tanner's law [@RevModPhys.81.739].
 Due to a disjoining pressure model for the three phase contact line droplets can not only relax towards their equilibrium they can slide as well [@PhysRevE.100.033313].
-All of this can be coupled with thermal fluctuations to study the stochastic thin film equation [@shah_van_steijn_kleijn_kreutzer_2019].
+All of this can be coupled with thermal fluctuations to study the stochastic thin film equation [@shah_van_steijn_kleijn_kreutzer_2019; @PhysRevE.104.034801].

 ![Dewetting simulation on a patterned substrate, letters have a higher wettability than the rest of the substrate.\label{fig:logo}](Hiern_logo.png)